3 step guide to making model free crowns with Dental System™

 1.7 Set your die interface and cement-gap parameters

 You will need to tune the cement-gap parameters to your specific milling machine and material.
-This is the key step when setting up an efficient model free production workflow, and you should give it the effort and time it deserves.
+This is the key step when setting up an efficient model-free production workflow, and you should give it the effort and time it deserves.

-The only reliable way to find the perfect settings is to run a series of tests.
+The only reliable way to find the perfect setting is to run a series of tests.
 You can start by using models to get a rough idea of the values.
 But the real testing is done in collaboration with the dentist who will test the fit of your crowns on the patient.

-In practical terms this means that during the testing phase, you should design and mill at least 3 versions of the crown with varying cement-gap settings.
+In practical terms, this means that during the testing phase, you should design and mill at least 3 versions of the crown with varying cement-gap settings.
 Then you will send all of these crowns to the dentist who tests them on the patient.
 The dentist then reports back which of the crowns fits best.
 Repeat this process on more cases and use the data you collect to determine the perfect cement-gap for your model free crowns.

 Once you have found your perfect cement-gap-setting and production parameters, you can rely on these for every case when milling model free crowns on the same machine and in the same material.
 Naturally, you will need to test again if you invest in a new machine or use another material.

 1. 7 Design the crown

 Design the crown as always, or use the Auto Crown feature depending on your specific case.